-The 7-day average yield on money market mutual funds fell to 0.01 percent in the week that ended Tuesday from 0.02 percent from the previous week, according to Money Fund Report, a service of iMoneyNet Inc. in Westborough, Mass.
-The 7-day compounded yield also fell to 0.01 percent from 0.02 percent.
-The 30-day yield and the 30-day compounded yield remained at 0.02 percent, Money Fund Report said Wednesday.
+The 7-day average yield on money market mutual funds was unchanged from the previous week at 0.02 percent in the week that ended Tuesday, according to Money Fund Report, a service of iMoneyNet Inc. in Westborough, Mass.
+The 7-day compounded yield, the 30-day yield and the 30-day compounded yield all remained at 0.02 percent, Money Fund Report said Wednesday.

 The average maturity of portfolios held by money market mutual funds was unchanged at 48 days.